SayanNL1996/Mgnrega/README.md

 ### Authentication
 A call is made to the SQLITE database with the login credentials, the credentials are validated for existence and henceforth the login is made; else "Unauthorized User" message is displayed.

-### SQLITE_CONNECTION
+### DBconnection
 This file is used to create a database connection to the SQLite database.
-The database file thus created is - "mgnrega_database.sqlite".
+The database file thus created is - "mydb.db".

 ### LOGIN
 This file is used to authenticate the users logging in the system.
 This is the  main file to be run so that the system can be accessed.